RobScheidegger/math126-final-project-visualizations/README.md

 # math126-final-project-visualizations
-A set of visualization using Manin for the Riemann Sphere
+A set of visualization using Manim for the Riemann Sphere